 Chocolate Crinkles have been my favorite holiday treat for as long as I can remember.
 Rich and sweet, they’re sure to satisfy any chocoholic’s sweet tooth.
-This post may contain affiliate links.

 Welcome to this month’s Blogorail Teal loop.
 Today we are sharing some yummy holiday treats.

 My mom had the Betty Crocker Cooky Book when I was a kid.
 My love of baking began with this book.
 It was full of over 450 recipes for cookies, complete with photos and how to sketches.
 Each year I couldn’t wait for the book to come off the shelf.
 It meant that Christmas was right around the corner.
 I still remember turning the pages, which eventually became stained and started falling out, searching for my favorite recipes.